Medicaid Churn Toolkit

 Download All

-As the nation’s largest insurance provider, currently serving over 80 million individuals, increasing coverage continuity among Medicaid beneficiaries is crucial to improving health equity and economic mobility among low-income populations.
-Medicaid churn — the cycling of individuals on and off Medicaid coverage — is a common and persistent problem within the healthcare delivery system increasing healthcare and administrative costs and resulting in poor outcomes due to disruptions in care.
+As the nation’s largest insurance provider, Medicaid currently serves over 80 million individuals.
+Increasing coverage continuity among Medicaid beneficiaries is crucial to improving health equity and economic mobility among low-income populations.
+Medicaid churn — the cycling of individuals on and off Medicaid coverage — is a common and persistent problem within the healthcare delivery system, increasing healthcare and administrative costs and resulting in poor outcomes due to disruptions in care.
 Research has shown that approximately 25 percent of Medicaid beneficiaries experience at least one coverage change within a year.

 Investments in efforts that reduce Medicaid churn can result in more efficient Medicaid agencies and administrative cost savings, reducing staff workload and allowing staff and resources to be dedicated to other priorities.
-With support from the Robert Wood Johnson Foundation, Benefits Data Trust (BDT) has developed this “Medicaid Churn Toolkit” to guide Medicaid agencies and their partners in the design and implementation of efforts to reduce churn as they plan for the resumption of normal eligibility and enrollment actions (including renewals, redeterminations, and post-enrollment verifications) and beyond.
+With support from the Robert Wood Johnson Foundation, Benefits Data Trust (BDT) developed this “Medicaid Churn Toolkit” to guide Medicaid agencies and their partners in the design and implementation of efforts to reduce churn.

 The “Medicaid Churn Toolkit” provides step-by-step guidance and templates to facilitate goal setting, collaborative planning and execution and will help users: